lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 This requires PEER_RS to perform an early check of the access token conveyed in the EAD item, in order to retrieve AUTH_CRED_C and determine whether it is already storing AUTH_CRED_C.
 The SPO can perform such a task, as part of steps 3 and 4 of PHASE_1 of the pre-verification side processing (see {{sec-pre-verif}}).

 In order to be reliable, this task requires to perform a cryptographic validation of the access token.
-Moreover, the access token can be encrypted, which makes the actual retrieval of AUTH_CRED_C not straighforward.
+Moreover, the access token can be encrypted, which makes the actual retrieval of AUTH_CRED_C not straightforward.
 In practice, the SPO has a number of viable options.

 * The SPO can directly perform the necessary cryptographic processing of the access token, including decryption if necessary.